arvigeus/AZ-204/Questions/Containers.md

 - [ ] A secret key to be embedded in the app's code
 - [ ] A Premium Azure service tier subscription
 - [ ] An Azure Container App certificate issued by Microsoft
-- [ ] Azure Active Directory is required as an Identity provider
+- [ ] Microsoft Entra ID is required as an Identity provider

 Answer: Auth works only with HTTPS, requires any identity provider and specified provider within app settings.
-Authough AAD is a valid option, it's incorrect to state it's required.
+Authough Entra ID is a valid option, it's incorrect to state it's required.

 ---